-"When we will see many wind parks, it will also change and impact the wind strength and also the way it moves.
-Another thing is that will then all countries take into account, for example, bird migration routes, the way how sea mammals migrate, but, especially, the bird migration routes?
-Because like, for example, when some birds are migrating from Northern Finland to Germany, then along the way they have like many wind parks and they need to readjust their routes and it might be that they wouldn't have that strength to get further from Lithuania, for example.
+informant #51 - governmental official, Sweden, pc, March 24, 2022 "When we see many wind parks, it will also change and impact the wind strength and how it moves.
+Another thing is that will then all countries take into account, for example, bird migration routes, the way how sea mammals migrate, but especially the bird migration routes?
+Because like, for example, when some birds are migrating from Northern Finland to Germany, then along the way, they have like many wind parks, and they need to readjust their routes, and it might be that they wouldn't have the strength to get further from Lithuania, for example.
 So, this is another thing that is a bit unknown.
 And I'm afraid that most Estonian scientists haven't really sort of like focused...
-Not only in Estonia, but, I believe, everywhere also...
-Most scientists haven't previously taken into account this cumulative effect because it's really difficult to understand and then also in many countries the process has been going on at the same time, so, I don't think that there is anyone who can really say something certain."
+Not only in Estonia but, I believe, everywhere also...
+Most scientists haven't previously taken into account this cumulative effect because it's tough to understand, and then also, in many countries, the process has been going on at the same time, so I don't think that there is anyone who can say something certain,"